GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.68.08

+Updated `gam <UserTypeEntity> print filelist|drivefileacls|shareddriveacls ... oneitemperrow` to print ACLs with multiple permission details on separate rows for each basic permission/permission detail combination.
+This case occurs when a member of a Shared Drive has access to a file and also has explicitly granted access to the same file.

+Added `pmtype member|file` to `<PermissionMatch>` that allows determining whether an ACL on a Shared Drive file was derived from membership or explicitly granted.

 ### 6.68.07

 Updated `gam info user ... locations formatjson` to include the `buildingName` field in the